 To remain a chartered chapter of AMSA, a medical, premedical affiliate, or international affiliate chapter must maintain at least five national members in good standing.
 If a chapter has five or fewer members on January 1st of a calendar year, then the Chapter President and appropriate school administrator of said chapter shall receive a warning from the National Office stating that the chapter charter will be revoked on December 31st.
-Chapters that do not have at least five members by October 15th shall receive a second notice of probation.
+Chapters that do not have at least five members by October

+15th shall receive a second notice of probation.
 If a chapter still does not have at least five members in good standing by December 31st, then the charter of said chapter shall be automatically revoked.
 (2004)

-The Regional Trustee and Regional Programming Coordinator, International and Associate International Trustee, or Premedical Trustee-at-Large and Premedical Regional Directors, shall work with chapters with fewer than five members to expand chapter membership to at least five individuals.
+The Regional Director, Regional Programming Coordinator, International Trustee, and International Programming Coordinator, and/or Premedical Trustee and Premedical Regional Directors shall work with chapters with fewer than five members to expand chapter membership to at least five individuals.
 (2004)